Stellar-mass black holes in the Hyades star cluster?: Discussion and observational tests

 Only a minority of {\it Gaia} sources have radial-velocity observations, which can be missing because sources are too bright ($m_G \lesssim 4$, as seen at the top of the HR diagram), too dim ($m_G \gtrsim 14$, as seen at the bottom), in too dense neighborhoods, or if they are double-lined (with visible absorption lines in more than one of a multiple system, as may be the case with some likely multiple stars above the main-sequence).
 We use only systems with \texttt{rv\_method\_used = 1} as only these are easily invertible to give binary properties (\citealt{Andrew22} for more details).

-The particular value at which $RUWE$ is deemed significant must be decided pragmatically, and we adopt the values from \citet{Andrew22} of $RUWE_{ast}>1.25$ and $RUWE_{spec}>2$, where the higher criteria for spectroscopic measurements stems from the smaller number of measurements per star and thus the wider spread in $RUWE$.
+The particular value at which $RUWE$ is deemed significantly must be decided pragmatically, and we adopt the values from \citet{Andrew22} of $RUWE_{ast}>1.25$ and $RUWE_{spec}>2$, where the higher criteria for spectroscopic measurements stems from the smaller number of measurements per star and thus the wider spread in $RUWE$.
 We select sources satisfying both of these criteria as candidate Hyades binaries, giving 56 systems.
 There are some sources that exceed one of these criteria and not the other, and these are interesting potential candidates, but they cannot be used for the next step in the analysis.
 Using both (generally independent) checks should significantly reduce our number of false positives.
 It is worth noting that radial-velocity signals are largest for short-period orbits, whereas astrometric signals are largest for systems whose periods match the time baseline of the survey (34 months for {\it Gaia} DR3).
 This both tells us about which systems we might miss or might meet one criterion and not the other.
 It also gives the explanation for one of the largest sources of contaminants in this process: triples (or higher multiples) where each significant excess noise comes from a different orbit and thus the two cannot be easily combined or compared.

 If we know the $RUWE$ and the measurement error, and assume that all excess noise comes from the contribution of the binary we can invert to find specifically the contribution of the binary:

 and

 where the factor of 2 comes from the fact that {\it Gaia} takes one-dimensional measurements of the stars 2D position.